lunarc/lunarc_docs/docs/Python.md

 For regular users with **no special requirements**, the recommended distribution is the Anaconda python.
 Anaconda is provided for both Python versions 2 and 3.
 This is also the recommended distribution for users who whish to use the interactive environment **spyder**

-Users who are planning to do **larger scale calculations** potentially using MPI4PY or OpenMP the recommended version is the Python distribution.
+Users who are planning to do **larger scale calculations** potentially using MPI4PY the recommended version is the Python distribution.
 Please note that this is the version requiring the foss-toolchain. i.e. do:

          module load foss/2017a
          module load Python